ChessEmulator94/JET-Restaurant-Info/README.md

 ### Start running the server:

-1. Navigate to `/JUSTEAT/server` in terminal
+1. Navigate to the project directory then to `/server` in terminal
 2. Run `node server.js`

 ### Using the web app:

 1. Open `/web_page/views/indexView.html` in Google Chrome
 2. Search using any UK postcode
-3. Select a filter from the filter drop down menu in the center to restrict results to those of that cuisine type
+3. Select a filter from the filter drop-down menu in the center to restrict results to those of that cuisine type
 4. Click on the arrow keys in the top right to show more results
 5. Click on a listing to view a map of the restaurant and see it's details alone